WE HAVE THE DISTINCT PLEASURE, TO PRESENT TO YOU a selection of Monumental Mid Century Art Deco Style Ballroom Chandeliers with AMAZING Provenance.

-Each is around 10 feet tall and a base diameter of 7 feet.
+Each is around 12 feet tall/long and have a base diameter of 7 feet.

 THE FAIRMONT HOTEL: